joemoose/psiops/docs/character.md

 6. Roll D66 to select your character’s **Drive** from the following Drives list.
 	- Your drive reflects something that your character wants to achieve during missions, and doing it lets them advance and improve.
 	- You can’t select a drive that another player on the team already has—reroll duplicates.
 7. Choose your native **language** and a second language that you’re fluent in.
-Choose additional languages equal to your CREATIVE or TACTICAL score.
+Choose additional languages equal to your WILLPOWER or TACTICAL score.
 8. Choose your character’s **codename**.

 ### Psionic Talent

 Psionic talents are latent mental powers that defy the laws of physics.
-Each time you use one of your psionic talents, roll +CREATIVE. **On a 7 or greater**, the power manifests, and you may continue to use it. **On a 6 or less**, the power doesn’t manifest and is not available again until you rest at a rendezvous point or between missions.
+Each time you use one of your psionic talents, roll +WILLPOWER. **On a 7 or greater**, the power manifests, and you may continue to use it. **On a 6 or less**, the power doesn’t manifest and is not available again until you rest at a rendezvous point or between missions.

 If you roll a duplicate talent, you can either re-roll for a new one or work with the GM on how your existing talent is improved.